 The blended (year-over-year) revenue growth rate for Q1 2019 is 5.3%.
 If 5.3% is the final growth rate for the quarter, it will tie the mark the lowest revenue growth rate for the index since Q2 2017 (also 5.3%).
-Nine of the eleven sectors are reporting year-over-year growth in revenues, led by the Health Care and Communication Services sectors.
-Two sectors are reporting a year-over-year decline in revenues, led by Information Technology sector.
+Nine of the eleven sectors are reporting (or have reported) year-over-year growth in revenues, led by the Health Care and Communication Services sectors.
+Two sectors are reporting (or have reported) a year-over-year decline in revenues, led by Information Technology sector.